one-commercial-partner/OCPScale/docs/Azure/BootCamps/HybridCloud/Storage&Backup/AzureBackup.md

 1. When the backup is complete, click **Close**, and then close Microsoft Azure Backup.

 1. Switch to the Internet Explorer window displaying the Azure portal, navigate back to the Recovery Services vault blade and click **Backup items**.

 1. On the **Backup-lab-rsv1 - Backup items** blade, click **Azure Backup Agent**.

 1. On the **Backup Items (Azure Backup Agent)** blade, verify that there is an entry referencing the **C:\\** drive of **VM1.**.

-## Task 5: Perform file recovery by using Azure Recovery Services agent (optional)
+## Exercise 5: Perform file recovery by using Azure Recovery Services agent (optional)

 In this task, you will perform file restore by using Azure Recovery Services agent.